 Parent(s)/guardian(s) will be expected to administer a dose of antihistamine to their child before school for the treatment of hay fever.
-The school will only administer antihistamine for symptoms of allergic reaction and not as a precautionary measure.
+The school will only administer antihistamine for symptoms of allergic reaction and not as a precautionary measure, unless there is an unidentified allergy, which may be triggered by an activity such as 'Forest school.'